tiny8877/okta.github.io/_source/_posts/2019-04-26-tutorial-build-universal-apps-with-nuxt.md

 </script>
 ```

 Launch a private session in your browser and revisit localhost:3000.
-Now when you navigate to the progress screen you’ll be required to login.
+Now when you navigate to the progress screen you'll be required to login.

 {% img blog/build-universal-apps-with-nuxt/image1.gif alt:"Nuxt with Login" width:"800" %}{: .center-image }